 Direct Pay is an payment type option we offer for customers to pay their vendors almost instantly.

-Inbox refers to the intelligent scanning engine that reads the information off all the documents you submit to Roger, and turns them into actionable data.
-Every time you submit an expense (via the web app, mobile app or RogerAddress) it will show as “analyzing” until it appears in your Expenses dashboard with all the pertinent information digitized, editable and ready for processing.
+Inbox is the main area of your Roger account and refers to the intelligent scanning engine that reads the information off all the documents you submit to Roger, and turns them into actionable data.
+Every time you submit an expense (via the web app, mobile app or RogerAddress) it will show as “analyzing” until it appears in your Inbox dashboard with all the pertinent information digitized, editable and ready for processing.
 This is the magic of Inbox, which you can learn more about here.

 Roger lets you set up integrations with your existing accounting software (i.e. QuickBooks, Xero, Dinero, E-conomic) or other commonly used tools (i.e. Zapier, Slack).
 Integrations make it so that Roger can coexist with your existing processes, with information automatically syncing across your databases without any manual work.
 Learn more about our integrations here.